- Where to Stay on Amalfi Coast

 When is the best time to visit Naples, Italy?

-- Best Time to Visit Pompeii: Most visitors to Naples plan to see Pompeii during their visit, as one of Italy’s most popular attractions.
+- Best Time to Visit Pompeii: Most visitors to Naples plan to see Pompeii, one of Italy’s most popular attractions, during their visit.
 Located just 25 minutes from the city, the best time to visit is between November and April (except around the Christmas holidays between mid-December and early January), when fewer busloads of tourists crowd Pompeii’s narrow streets.
 No matter what time of year you come, plan to arrive at least several minutes before the ruins open at 8:30am.

-- Best Time For Shopping: Throughout Italy, the best time for shopping is during the winter and summer sales, which in Naples, is traditionally January 5th through the month of February, and again in July and August.
-You’ll enjoy big discounts, typically 30 to 50% off, though inventory that remains close to the end of the sale is sometimes marked as much as 70% or more off.
+- Best Time for Shopping: Throughout Italy, the best time for shopping is during the winter and summer sales, which in Naples, is traditionally January 5th through the month of February, and again in July and August.
+You’ll enjoy big discounts, typically 30-50% off, though inventory that remains close to the end of the sale is sometimes marked as much as 70% or more off.
 Keep in mind that during the first days of the sales, you may have to battle big crowds, but as it nears completion, inventory becomes more and more depleted.

 - Shoulder Season (March through mid-June, mid-September through October): Shoulder season, and spring in particular, may be the best time to be in Naples.
 You’ll enjoy cool to warm days with temperatures ranging from around 12°C to 15°C in March to a pleasant 21°C in early June, while the biggest crowds have yet to arrive and many hotels offer discounted rates.
 In early autumn, although there is more rain, you won’t have to battle intense crowds which begin to exit as school is back in session.
 With that, both hotel rates and temperatures decline, including a rather dramatic dip ranging from 12°C to 22°C in October.